- We develop different Models of Computation and study what classes of problems they can compute through Formal Languages.

 -

-is the string of length -
+The empty string is the string of length

-is the set with no strings. -
+The empty language is the set with no strings.

 A grammar consists of a set of production rules.
 Each rule appears as a line comprising a symbol and a string separated by an arrow.
 The symbol is called a non-terminal and other symbols are called terminals.
 One variable is designated as the start non-terminal.